zixuan-hhot/mainwp-child/readme.txt

 10. The Extension Screen

 == Changelog ==

+= 2.0.22 - 7-22-15 =
+* Fixed: Bug where the OptmizePress theme has not been updated properly
+* Fixed: Bug where the Client Report extenison recored incorrect time
+* Added: Support for the upcomming extension

 = 2.0.21 - 7-9-15 =
 * Fixed: Bug with time schedule for the UpdraftPlus extension